 - Against Me!'s album Transgender Dysphoria Blues, an album full of Trans Tribulations born of frontwoman Laura Jane Grace's experience with the topic, has two songs that fit this trope:

-- "FUCKMYLIFE 666" is, again, about a trans woman's relationship with her lover, this time concerning the relationship's stability in light of her transition.
+- "FUCKMYLIFE666" is, about a trans woman's relationship with her lover, concerning the relationship's stability in light of her transition.

-- The Kinks classic "Lola" is about this from the perspective of a cis man who falls for a trans woman.
+- The Kinks classic "Lola" is about a cis man who falls for a trans woman.
 The fourth verse sees him react rather poorly before asking forgiveness and declaring himself happy with the arrangement.

-- In the main story, one of Vincent's friends, Toby, has the hots for Erica, one of the servers at the Stray Sheep bar they attend.
-Eventually he manages to score a date and loses his virginity to her until his friends reveal that she was actually a former schoolmate friend named Eric who transitioned.
-Naturally, Toby is mortified to learn this though for the most part, it doesn't seem to have strained his friendship with Erica other them some good-humored awkwardness.
+- One of Vincent's friends, Toby, has the hots for Erica, a server at the Stray Sheep bar they attend.
+Eventually he manages to score a date and loses his virginity to her until his friends reveal that she was a former schoolmate named Eric who transitioned.
+Toby is horrified to learn this, though for the most part, it doesn't seem to strain his relationship with Erica other then some good-humored awkwardness.